 - Enter data in the DataSheet

-NOTE: Only data entered in the fields marked as “Relevant Fields” in the About worksheet is sent to Oracle Fusion.
+NOTE: Only data entered in the 'Relevant Fields' fields in the About worksheet is sent to Oracle Fusion.
 Please see the About Sheet section of this User Guide for more information.

-The user receives a response for all the records present in the DataSheet.
+- The user receives a response for all the records present in the DataSheet.
 The response may contain data values in additional fields.
-If this is the case, then the response will override any existing values already entered into that filed by the user.
+If this is the case, then the response will override any existing values already entered into that field by the user.

 c.
 Get transaction details